Narendra Modi: I will give away my social media accounts to women whose life and work inspire us

 "This Women's Day, I will give away my social media accounts to women whose life & work inspire us.
 This will help them ignite...

-Prime Minister Narendra Modi caused a storm on social media with a surprising announcement.
-He tweeted late Monday evening that he was thinking of 'giving up social media accounts on Facebook, Twitter, Instagram and YouTube'.
-He added that he would keep everyone posted.
-The tweet led to a barrage of...
+WEST BENGAL CHIEF MINISTER MAMATA BANERJEE SAID ON TUESDAY THAT THOSE WHO HAVE COME FROM BANGLADESH AND HAVE BEEN VOTING IN ELECTIONS ARE CITIZENS OF INDIA AND THEY ARE NOT REQUIRED TO APPLY FOR CITIZENSHIP AFRESH.
+THE UNION HOME MINISTRY TOLD LOK SABHA TODAY THAT AN ACCURATE DATA OF THE NUMBER OF...

-Twitter was abuzz on Monday after Prime Minister Narendra Modi tweeted saying that he was thinking of giving up his social media accounts, including Facebook,...
-Mid-Day Also reported by •Indian Express •TechCrunch •Zee News •IndiaTimes •Hindu
+On the occasion of women's day, Prime Minister Narendra Modi said seven women achievers will share their life journey through his social media accounts on...
+Mid-Day Also reported by •DNA •TechCrunch •IndiaTimes •Hindu